nih-cfde/training-and-engagement/hackmd/AWS.md

 ## Hello!

-Your instructors and helpers are part of the training and engagement team for the [NIH Common Fund Data Ecosystem](https://nih-cfde.org/), a project supported by the NIH to increase data reuse and cloud computing for biomedical research.
+Your instrutors are part of the training and engagement team for the [NIH Common Fund Data Ecosystem](https://nih-cfde.org/), a project supported by the NIH to increase data reuse and cloud computing for biomedical research.

 > 👍 **Have you heard of the NIH Common Fund Data Ecosystem?**